yining043/VRP-DACT/README.md

 # One more thing
-*<u>You may be interested in our new approach called [N2S](https://github.com/yining043/PDP-N2S) (IJCAI 2022) which makes DACT more efficient for solving pickup and delivery problems (PDPs).
-And the proposed Synthesis Attention (Synth-Att) could largely enhance the efficiency of DACT.</u>*
+You may be interested in our new approach called [N2S](https://github.com/yining043/PDP-N2S) (IJCAI 2022) which makes DACT more efficient for solving pickup and delivery problems (PDPs).
+And the proposed Synthetic Attention (Synth-Att) in N2S has the potential to improve the efficiency of DACT further.

 Paper: Yining Ma, Jingwen Li, Zhiguang Cao, Wen Song, Hongliang Guo, Yuejiao Gong and Yeow Meng Chee, “[Efficient Neural Neighborhood Search for Pickup and Delivery Problems](https://arxiv.org/abs/2204.11399),” in the 31st International Joint Conference on Artificial Intelligence (IJCAI 22), 2022.